KW0j/connectyourpro/README.md

 **Does it work with Steam?**

-Yes - Steam sees the virtual Xbox 360 / DS4 pad like any other controller.
+Yes - Steam sees the virtual Xbox 360 / DS4 gamepad like any other controller.

 ## Credits